kubernetes/enhancements/keps/sig-api-machinery/20190324-declatative-field-manager.md

 This field should not get persisted to storage and is solely for sending request options information to the apiserver.
 When the `options.fieldManager` field is not set, the apiserver would fallback onto current behavior and default the fieldManager (or fail).

-This means, we add a field that is optional metadata, write-only and non-persisted.
+This means, we add a field that is optional metadata, write-only and non-persisted and exists for the sole purpose of sending request information to the apiserver.
 The `options.fieldManager` should take a non empty string or be unset and should follow the same criteria as [ManagedFieldsEntry.Manager](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#managedfieldsentry-v1-meta).

 Setting or not setting the field will cause the following behavior for both apply and non-apply operations: